-Texas attorney David B. Robinson handles Texas related will and probate matters including drafting wills, directives to physician and medical powers of attorney, muniment of title proceedings, administration of estates, guardianship proceedings, will contests, and more.
+Texas attorney David B. Robinson handles Texas related will and probate matters including drafting wills, directives to physician and medical powers of attorney, muniment of title proceedings, probating wills, small estates, and more.

 - Probate is a legal process designed to ensure a decedent’s property and assets are distributed in accordance with his or her will, or in accordance with state statutes should there be no will in place.